-Burbank's local TPO mandates an increased relocation assistance fee of three (3) months of the tenant's current rent for all no-fault just cause evictions specified in Section 1946.2 of the California Civil Code for all covered residential rental units.
+Burbank's local TPO mandates an increased relocation assistance fee of up to three (3) months of the tenant's current rent for all no-fault just cause evictions specified in Section 1946.2 of the California Civil Code for all covered residential rental units.
 See the Landlord section of this FAQ for a list of exempt properties.
 No-fault just cause evictions include the following types of evictions:

-- Eviction due to occupancy of a rental unit by owner's relative. - Eviction due to withdrawal of a rental unit from the rental market. - Eviction due to an order issued by a govt. agency/court/local ordinance to vacate a rental unit. - Eviction due to intent to demolish or substantially remodel a rental unit.
+- Eviction due to occupancy of a rental unit by owner's relative.
+Up to one month of current rent relocation assistance. - Eviction due to withdrawal of a rental unit from the rental market.
+Up to three months of current rent relocation assistance. - Eviction due to an order issued by a govt. agency/court/local ordinance to vacate a rental unit, unless the court or government agency determines the tenant is at fault for the condition(s) triggering the need to vacate.
+Up to three months of current rent relocation assistance. - Eviction due to intent to demolish or substantially remodel a rental unit.
+Three months of current rent relocation assistance minimum.
+Up to three months of current rent relocation assistance.